Musical instruments in Zambia: playing and learning

 Musical instruments in Zambia: playing and learning.
 The number of people playing a musical instrument was higher than 80% throughout the research period (1981-2012).1See also Elaboration N.

-In the 2000s, the number of people playing the drum has increased because the occasions at which one or more drums are used increased, especially as to christian cult gatherings and cisungu and women-related occasions.
+In the 2000s, the number of people playing the drum has increased because the occasions at which one or more drums are used increased, especially during christian cult gatherings and cisungu and women-related occasions.
 All other instruments were played less frequently than in the 1980s.
-The number of people playing more than one instruments decreased between the 1980s and the 2000s.
+The number of people playing more than one instrument decreased between the 1980s and the 2000s.

 List 19: The most frequently played musical instruments, by women and men in 1987.